JiaZhao-Lin/LeetCode/9_BinaryTreeGeneral.md

 	```

 1. DFS binary tree and append the node into a list.
 The node in the list is sorted since it's from a binary tree.
 Relink the node in the list

+1. Define a DFS function that take in the sum up until the node, return if both leaf are None, return 0 if current node is None.